apollographql/rust-best-practices/book/chapter_08.md

 ## 8.2 When to use comments

 Use `//` comments (double slashed) when something can't be expressed clearly in code, like:
-* **Safety Guarantees**, some of done can be better expressed with code coditionals.
+* **Safety Guarantees**, some of done can be better expressed with code conditionals.
 * Workarounds or **Optimizations**.
 * Legacy or **platform-specific** behaviors.
 Some of them can be expressed with `#[cfg(..)]`.
 * Links to **Design Docs** or **ADRs**.